cortesruben98/OSProject3/README.md

 cp -r FROM TO : not implemented

+README.md and GITLOG : Seth

 /////////// GIT LOG ///////////
 PROVIDED IN TAR
+may not accurately reflect how equally we worked on the assignment everytime we worked on it we met on zoom, screensharing so that we could pair program and tackle the problems together, other than exit info and size We equally kept each other accountable for sections and just code readability

 /////////// HOW TO COMPILE //////////
 'make'